 After the destruction of Ireland’s first settlers by plague, Ireland was empty of people, and it remained so for thirty years according to Irish Mythology.
-Then from Scythia, a central region in Europe, came Neamheadh Mac Agnoman mhic Pamp a descendent of Magog son of Japheth.
+Then from Scythia, a central region in Europe, came Neamheadh Mac Agnoman mhic Pamp a descendant of Magog son of Japheth.

 Neimhidh arrives in Ireland